Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-07-13-TextBlocks.md

 |
 ```

+In all these examples you can see green vertical bar in intellij idea shows starting character of lines in text block.

 <!-- Developers will have access to escape processing via String::translateEscapes, a new instance method.
      todo Show use of this method -->
 <br>
 #### Escape processing
+This is the third and last step of compile time processing.
 We have seen first line terminators are interpreted, then the next step is white space removal and at the end
 escape processing.
-When we use \n in text block content, it will not be modified by the initial 2 steps and will be interpreted
+And because this is last step in compile time processing when we use \n (or any other escapae sequence) in text block content, it will not be modified by the initial 2 steps and will be interpreted
 at the end.

-Let's learn different language features in escape processing via the following code example.
+Let's learn different language features in escape processing using the below code example.

 ```
 private static void printEscapeProcessing() {